Generic name: thalidomide [ tha-LID-oh-mide ]

 - For multiple myeloma:

-- Adults, teenagers, and children 12 years of age—200 milligrams (mg) once a day together with dexamethasone.
+- Adults and children 12 years of age and older—200 milligrams (mg) once a day together with dexamethasone.
 The dose is repeated every 28 days.

 - Children younger than 12 years of age—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.